NAPIC Collaborative Programme Funding (CPF) II

 NAPIC will award 80% of the grant value (GV) directly to the RO.
 The RO will fund the remaining 20% themselves.

-NAPIC does not pay directly to non-research partners.
+NAPIC does not pay directly to non-research or additional academic partners.

 Non-research partner contributions must be equal to, or exceed, the full grant value (GV) of the RO, and can be provided in the form of direct cash or in-kind contribution, depending on the CPF stream.